 Ways to recognise Dog Obesity

 The following is a system designed to help owners identify potential obesity in their pets.
-It was produced by Researcher, Dottie La Flamme DVM, PhD, and is a nine-point system that uses the feel and examination of a dog’s ribs, waist and tuck-up (the belly area between ribcage and rear end).
+It was produced by Researcher, Dottie La Flamme DVM, PhD, and is a nine-point system that uses the feel and examination of a dog's ribs, waist and tuck-up (the belly area between ribcage and rear end).
 A dog in an ideal condition will have a thin layer of fat over the ribs.
+Read on to see where your dog fits in, are they under-nourished or suffering from dog obesity.

 - Emaciated: Dogs with ribs, hips, and other bones that visibly protrude from a distance.
 Emaciated dogs show a loss of muscle as well as an absence of body fat.